 If your roast potatoes are sticking to the pan, it could mean that there is too much starch present, you aren’t using enough oil or your roasting pan is of poor quality.

-Try to select low-starch brands of potatoes.
+Try to select low-starch potato varieties.
 Another good way to avoid having your potatoes stick because of starch is to rinse them and/or parboil them before roasting.
 The interaction with water allows much of the excess starch to leave the potatoes before they get to the roasting pan.

 Another reason your roast potatoes could be sticking is the oil you use.
 Try to use oil or fat that has a high smoke point.
 Olive oil has a lower smoke point, so the potatoes are still likely to stick even if you add a large quantity.
 Try vegetable oils like you might use for deep frying for better results.